hasindu2008/f5c/README.md

 ### Other building options

 - Building from the Github repository additionally requires invoking `autoreconf --install` to generate the *configure* script. `autoreconf` can be installed on Ubuntu using `sudo apt-get install autoconf automake`.
+- If you want only S/BLOW5 support you can disable HDF5 by invoking `./configure --disable-hdf5 && make`.
 - If you skip `scripts/install-hts.sh` and `./configure`, hdf5 will be compiled locally.
 It is a good option if you cannot install hdf5 library system wide.
 However, building hdf5 takes ages.
 - *f5c* from version 0.8.0 onwards by default requires vector instructions (SSSE3 or higher for Intel/AMD and neon for ARM) for builtin *slow5lib*.
 If your processor is an ancient processor with no such vector instructions, invoke make as `make no_simd=1`.
 - You can optionally enable *zstd* support for builtin *slow5lib* when building *f5c* by invoking `make zstd=1`.
 This requires __zstd 1.3 development libraries__ installed on your system (*libzstd1-dev* package for *apt*, *libzstd-devel* for *yum/dnf* and *zstd* for *homebrew*).